D'Holzhackerbuam Schuhplattlers

 Our Tracht

 Our Tracht has evolved over the years.
 It can best be called the “Toledo Tracht” because our early Trachtler stemmed from different regions in Bavaria.
 All of them remembered the Tracht of their particular homeland and wanted it represented.
 Times were hard, money tight, and information about Tracht hard to find; our founders and forefathers did an excellent job of keeping alive our heritage under those circumstances.
-The men dress in what can most closely be described as Miesbacher Tracht.
+The mens dress in what can most closely be described as Miesbacher Tracht.
 The Lechtaler influence is also seen in the Sturzen worn in our early years, although today we wear long socks.

 Our Future